 The Jambhupati style traditionally wears a crown with earrings and jewels around the arms, neck and waist.
 Large or small flanges flank both sides of the head, with large earrings touching the shoulders or sometimes hanging over the shoulders.
 Some statues of the wooden type are embellished with glass mosaics and glass beads with rings on one or all of the fingers.
 Bronze statues are sometimes seen with glass mosaics representing jewels.

 In many wooden statues of the Jambhupati style, thayo lacquer, a resin derived from the tamarind tree is applied to the body to represent the outline of the robe.
-Many Mandalay Buddha Statues dating from the 18th century into the 20th century are decorated with fish scale pattern, also using thayo lacquer and when dry gilded with gold leaf.
+The robe of many Mandalay Buddha Statues dating from the 18th century into the 20th century are decorated with a fish scale pattern, also using thayo lacquer and when dry gilded with gold leaf.